Travelling without a valid ticket

 - You’ve travelled beyond the destination of your ticket

-- Your ticket is valid with an alternative Train Operator
+- Your ticket is only valid with an alternative Train Operator

-If you can’t pay the fare on the spot, an authorised member of staff (Train Guard, Revenue Protection staff, Station Platform staff) will issue you with an Unpaid Fare Notice (UFN).
+If you can’t pay the fare on the spot, an authorised member of staff (Train Manager, Revenue Protection staff, Station Platform staff) will issue you with an Unpaid Fare Notice (UFN).